fgonzalez3/beluga_metagenome/README.md

 # Beluga Metagenome
-This repository contains all scripts necessary for data processing and visualization of our beluga whale metagenomics smaples.
+This repo contains documation for Beluga whale metagenome assembly.

+Initial metagenomics QC and assembly can be found [here](